vinitkumar/vinitkumar.github.com/about.md

 In here, you would mostly find my personal experiences, thoughts or some details about any of my open source projects.
 I believe in improving myself and working hard everyday.

 I also maintain another popular technology Blog named as [Gotchacode](http://www.gotchacode.com).
-There some interesting post over here and there.
+I am sure you would love to read some of them.
 So, what you waiting for?
 Grab some coffee and Enjoy them.